Get Pre-Approved For Your Car Loan Apply Now

 Clean the battery terminals

 First, clean the battery terminals of built-up gunk, or have a professional do it for you.
-A crystalized, salt-like crud naturally builds up on the battery terminals of some cars over time.
+A crystallized, salt-like crud naturally builds up on the battery terminals of some cars over time.
 This battery terminal gunk is semi-conductive– meaning it can be a source of unwanted battery drain.

 Consider a trickle charger